turper2024/cultural-mechanics/0000-culture-mechanics.theory-development-review-prompt.md

 - boundaries, alternatives, counterexamples, and possible tests;
 - its likely semantic home and any documents it would affect.

+For a **culture-propagator or dynamic-evolution** candidate, begin from the existing canonical model rather than treating the propagator as a new threat label.
+Declare the unit, scale, period, typed state, slower structural conditions, specified inputs, disturbances or omitted influences, observation process, and retained history.
+State whether the candidate changes the canonical transition architecture in *Culture Mechanics* or one of its existing projections: person--field recursion in *Epistemic Agency*, world--sensor--correction in *Epistemic Constitution*, trajectory families in *Mythology Construction*, or programme identity, reproduction, capture, and forcing in *Culture Program Ecology*.
+Treat continuous, discrete, stochastic, agent-based, network, and historical-process forms as possible realizations of the typed scaffold rather than competing definitions or evidence of one universal culture equation.
+Do not infer a completed loop from the presence of its components; require separate temporal and causal support for each proposed handoff.

+For a proposed quotient, name the question and equivalence relation and test whether equivalent states have equivalent relevant successors.
+Keep genealogical, programme-identity, hazard, offspring-causation, and present-dynamic quotients distinct, and do not collapse coordinate, observational, and causal-dynamical equivalence.
+Quotienting can remove a redundant coordinate without removing the historically realized initial condition or path.
+For programme identity, keep operative class, wrapper, and receiving environment distinct and require an implemented, adversarially usable change point before resetting inherited operational evidence.
+For attractor language, distinguish a fixed point from stability and from an attracting or metastable regime, basin, basin margin, basin crossing, bifurcation, and nucleation; for persistence, distinguish durable legacy, institutional inertia, lock-in, remanence, and hysteresis.
+Identify what observation could discriminate the stronger term from ordinary adaptation, shock, delayed consequence, or retrospective redescription.

+Keep representational leverage, reflexive gain, transition proximity, sensor endogeneity, correction independence, and hysteresis depth non-scalar.
+Separate feedback sign, magnitude, direction, delay, and the clocks of adoption, consequence, sensing, correction, institutionalization, and reproduction.
+Do not substitute immediate response magnitude for transition proximity: a high-gain excursion can return, while a moderate-gain system near a boundary can tip.
+Treat intervention-produced evidence as probative only for a predeclared, defeasible conditional relation with specified causal path, timing, observation, comparison, and rivals.
+Preserve an independent correction remainder and test selection, reclassification, proxy substitution, cost displacement, custody, and whether correction-bearing roles reproduce in practice.
+Separate ordinary endogenous evolution, exogenous shock, declared reform, opportunistic exploitation, and adversarial reflexive attractor steering.
+A steering candidate must specify actor, access, selected input, temporal nexus, anticipated or knowingly exploited mechanism, material causal contribution, and serious rivals;
+do not infer design, intent, control, conspiracy, capture, or downstream guilt from trajectory fit.
+Failure at the actor gate fences that attribution; it does not erase independently supported feedback, field, institutional, consequence, or persistence findings.
+Do not infer truth, legitimacy, health, or inevitability from stability, self-consistency, persistence, or causal efficacy, and do not propose a universal culture equation merely because mathematical notation helps make handoffs inspectable.

+For a fission or recovery candidate, test bridge topology, internal audiences, symmetrical and complementary schismogenesis, negative identity, connected reproduction across concepts, records, histories, correction standards, practices, formation, and succession, and persistence under reduced immediate conflict.
+A demanding recovery requires adverse evidence to cross the boundary, change a consequential decision, and leave its bearer a legitimate future participant; ceremonial contact or unity against a common enemy is insufficient.

 For a **nuclear-reactor, sublimation, and un-reason** analogy candidate, preserve the originating peaceful-power and failing-plant picture while separating three
 branches: loss of regulation, cooling, or containment maps de-binding or